 - Schools are only held accountable for the performance of students who have been exposed to that school's instructional program.
-That is, schools are only held accountable for their continuously-enrolled students. - Potential effects of "background" variables over which schools have no control are eliminated through use of established statistical procedures.
+That is, schools are only held accountable for students who were enrolled and in attendance for a minimum amount of instructional time. - Potential effects of "background" variables over which schools have no control are eliminated through use of established statistical procedures.
 The inclusion of background variables in the SEI models "levels the playing field" for schools and addresses practitioners' concerns about their impact on student outcomes.
-Student-level background variables that are controlled for in the SEI process include gender, LEP status, Gifted and Talented (GT) status, Special Education (SPED) status, socioeconomic status as indicated by participation in federal free/reduced-price lunch programs, and several of the interactions among these student-level variables.
-Also included are student-level U.S. Census variables that include average family income in the student's Census tract, percentage of college-degreed adults in the student's Census tract, and average family poverty level in the student's Census tract. - Schools derive no advantage by starting with high-scoring or low-scoring students.
+Student-level background variables that are controlled for in the SEI process include gender, ELL status, Gifted and Talented (GT) status, Special Education (SPED) status, socioeconomic status as indicated by participation in federal free/reduced-price lunch programs, and several of the interactions among these student-level variables.
+Also included are student-level U.S. Census variables that include average family income in the student's Census tract, percentage of college-degreed adults in the student's Census tract, and average family poverty level in the student's Census tract. - Schools are not advantaged by starting with high-scoring or low-scoring students.
 The equations result in individualized predictions for a student based on that student's scores on the prior-year test of interest.
 Lower-scoring students have lower predicted scores in the following year.
 Higher-scoring students have higher predicted scores in the following year. - Only one year's worth of historical data are used for the equations.
 A hierarchical linear modeling approach is used so that in most cases, satisfactory prediction is achieved with data from only the prior year.
-This practice maintains the "degrees of freedom" for the model, an important statistical consideration for the adequacy of the model.
+This practice maintains "degrees of freedom" for the model, an important statistical consideration for the adequacy of the model.
 In an urban district with high student mobility (both in and out of the district), the inclusion of additional years of data significantly reduces the degrees of freedom associated with the equations.
 (Equations involving only school-level data are based on two years of historical data.)